stg-tud/ungoml/README.md

 ## Unsafe Toolkit

-The usage of the unsafe library in Go allows developers to circumvent its memory protection and can introduce security vulnerabilities. go geiger helps developers to spot usages of unsafe in their code.
+The usage of the unsafe library in Go allows developers to circumvent its memory protection and can introduce security vulnerabilities. `go-geiger` helps developers to spot usages of unsafe in their code.
 Machine learning can be used to classify the reason and context of this usage.